-- Exam gown, tied in the back - Bra with a loose-fitting camisole over it.
-(Must be small straps to give access to front and back of chest; very stretchy/loose) - Underwear/boxer or basketball shorts should not rise above the lower quadrants of the abdomen (i.e., should never be as high as the belly button when you are lying on your back.) - No pants or tee shirts (unless directed in the case you're doing)
+Typical attire under a gown, tied in the back-

+- Bra with a loose-fitting camisole over it.
+Must be small straps to give access to front and back of chest; very stretchy/loose, no sports bras - Underwear required- Shorts, boxers, and/or loose pants may be worn over underwear.
+They should not rise above the lower quadrants of the abdomen (i.e., should never be as high as the belly button when you are lying on your back.)